-- 15. Defenses to dog bite lawsuits in California
+- 15. What are defenses to lawsuits in California?

-- The person did not provoke the dog, and
+- You did not provoke the canine, and

-Trespassers bitten by dogs in California generally are not able to recover damages.
+Trespassers bitten by canines in California generally are not able to recover damages.

 - The animal was protecting its owner or another person in accordance with California’s laws on self-defense, or

-- The animal was a military or police dog being used appropriately in accordance with the agency’s written policy.3
+- The animal was a military or police canine being used appropriately in accordance with the agency’s written policy.3

 - Physical or vocational therapy,